What Is Application Lifecycle Management?

 ALM comes with several benefits for your development team — and your business.

-Here are the top four you can expect if you do ALM effectively.
+Here are the top four you can expect if you do ALM effectively with a dedicated application lifecycle management tool.

 One of the biggest benefits of ALM is faster releases.
 After all, the sooner customers get your product, the better.